-Proposition 5.27.
-The group of rigid motions of a cube contains 24 elements.
+Proposition 5.26 The group of rigid motions of a cube contains 24 elements.

-Theorem 5.28.
-The group of rigid motions of a cube is S_4 .
+Theorem 5.27 The group of rigid motions of a cube is S_4 .

 PROOF.
-From Proposition 5.27, we already know that the motion group of the cube has 24 elements, the same number of elements as there are in S_4 .
+From Proposition 5.26, p.
+73, we already know that the motion group of the cube has 24 elements, the same number of elements as there are in S_4 .
 There are exactly four diagonals in the cube.
-If we label these diagonals 1, 2, 3, and 4, we must show that the motion group of the cube will give us any permutation of the diagonals (Figure 5.26).
+If we label these diagonals 1, 2, 3, and 4, we must show that the motion group of the cube will give us any permutation of the diagonals (Figure 5.28, p.
+74).
 If we can obtain all of these permutations, then S_4 and the group of rigid motions of the cube must be the same.
-To obtain a transposition we can rotate the cube 180° about the axis joining the midpoints of opposite edges (Figure 5.29).
+To obtain a transposition we can rotate the cube 180° about the axis joining the midpoints of opposite edges (Figure 5.29, p.
+74).
 There are six such axes, giving all transpositions in S_4 .
 Since every element in S_4 is the product of a finite number of transpositions, the motion group of a cube must be S_4 .